jonsabados/sabadoscodes.com/infrastructure/README.md

 ### Creating the infrastructure

-After running `terraform init` once and then doing the required manual steps: `terraform apply`
+After running `terraform init` once and then doing the required manual steps: `terraform apply`.
+Some items will fail to apply due to ACM certificate validation needing some time to go through - give it a few minutes and then run `terraform apply` again.
+You may also look in the ACM console and watch for the certificates to be issued.